 And they do reach at length the promised land, "where no child need be more than a mile from a school."
 Here amidst perils of Indians, and through much hard work, a home is won from the wilderness, and here the "J's" and the pretty Nancy grew up to a fine manhood and womanhood and - so far as is known - lived happy ever after.

-Return to Family Notes Index to Chapter VIII
+Return to Migration Index Page or to Chapter VIII